 TC0 OUTPUT ENABLE FLAG (TOE0)

 The 1-bit timer/counter 0 output enable flag TOE0 controls output from timer/counter 0 to the TCLO0 pin.
-TOE0 is addressable by 1-bit and 4-bit read/write instruction.
+TOE0 is addressable by 1-bit read and write instructions.

 NOTE: The "U" means that the bit is undefined.